 An optical signal degrades as it propagates through a network.
 Components such as optical mux/demux modules, fiber, fiber connectors, splitters, and switches introduce attenuation.
 Ultimately, the maximum allowable distance between the transmitting laser and the receiver is based upon the optical link budget that remains after subtracting the power losses experienced by the channels with the worst path as they traverse the components at each node.

-Table 4-1 lists the laser transmitter power and receiver sensitivity range for the data channels and the OSC (Optical Supervisory Channel).
+Table 4-1 lists the laser transmitter power and receiver sensitivity range for the data channels, the OSC (Optical Supervisory Channel), and the PSM (protection switch module).